tosdr/tosback-versions/adobe/Privacy Policy.md

 In addition, you can object to the processing of your personal information in some circumstances (such as where we are using the information for direct marketing).

 These rights may be limited, for example, if fulfilling your request would reveal personal information about another person, or if you ask us to delete information which we are required by law to keep or which we need to defend claims against us.
+In addition, most web browsers have a “Do Not Track” feature that lets you tell websites you do not want to have your online activities tracked.
+Currently, there is not an accepted standard on how companies should respond to web browsers’ “Do Not Track” signals.
+Accordingly, our apps and websites do not currently recognize or respond to “Do Not Track” browser signals.
+However, you can learn more about Adobe’s advertising practices [](https://www.adobe.com/privacy/marketing.html)and your privacy choices [here](https://www.adobe.com/privacy/opt-out.html).

 To exercise any of these rights (including deactivating your Adobe ID account), you can get in touch with us – or our data protection officer – using the details set out below.
 Additionally, many of our websites and apps allow you to edit your personal information by accessing the "[my account](https://accounts.adobe.com/)," "my profile," or a similar feature of the app or website you are using.
 Likewise, you can delete files or photos you have stored in our websites and apps by logging in and using the deletion functions that are available.